Weltraumschaf/blog.weltraumschaf.de/content/blog/Nice_Resources_For_Learning_Ruby.md

 title: "Nice Resources For Learning Ruby"
 description: "Nice Resources For Learning Ruby."
 date: 2012-03-19T09:42:24+01:00
-tags: ["Ruby"]
+tags:
+  - Ruby
-categories: ["Programming"]
+categories:
+  - Programming
-authors: "Sven Strittmatter"
+authors: Sven Strittmatter
 ---

 If you ever  wanted to start learning  Ruby the big question to  answer is: Where